drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Provide a flowchart or block diagram of the system architecture.

 The proposed student accommodation system will follow a three-tier architecture, with a presentation layer, application layer, and database layer.

+#### Hardware and Software Requirements:
+  Hardware and software requirements are crucial components of our proposed system architecture.
+Managing the KTDI's student accomodation system's hardware and software requirements could be done as follows:
+  i.
+Hardware requirements -><br>
+  -
+  ii.
+Software requirements -><br>
+  - React.js as the font-end JavaScript library for development of interactive website user interface.
+  - Bootstrap as the framework used for web application creation.
+  - R studio as the data representation tool.
+  -

+---

 ### 8. Risks Assessment:
 A project, programme, or organization's potential risks must be identified, evaluated, and prioritised as part of the risk assessment process.
 It is a crucial component of risk management, which seeks to reduce the likelihood and effect of prospective dangers.
 Both quantitative and qualitative ways of expressing the outcomes of this procedure are possible.
 To help minimise any potential risk-related repercussions, risk assessment is a necessary component of a larger risk management plan.
 The risk assessments that related to the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) are: